Compound Interest Calculator

 As interest and dividends are reinvested, the total amount increases exponentially, allowing investors to expand their wealth more efficiently over time.

-In other words, this represents higher long-term returns and can help investors achieve financial goals in less time.
+In other words, compound interest helps maximize long-term returns and can assist investors in reaching their financial goals sooner.

 What strategies can be used to make the most of compound interest?